Ravendra1236/AskMyPDFs/README.md

 uvicorn main:app --reload
 ```

-The API will be available at: http://localhost:8000
+The API will be available at: http://localhost:8000 or https://askmypdfs.onrender.com/

 ## 📚 API Endpoints